MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-For something a little more advanced, here's a Home Assistant card of my own as a reference to extend your own dashboard.
+For something a little more advanced, here's an HA card of my own as a reference to extend your own dashboard.
 Note that I'm using custom theme colours, so they would need to be either removed or replaced with your own (or hard-coded colour codes).
 Also, I'm using the custom card [mini-graph-card](https://github.com/kalkih/mini-graph-card), which is available on HACS.

 <br>